Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/main-panel/mountpointmode.md

 Mountpoint Mode relies on materials to convey a lot of its information.
 Be sure to enable a viewport shading mode that displays materials when using it.
 </div></div>

-### Side
-Select one of the six sides of the block as a target for the `Add Area`-button.

 ### Default
 Set a Mountpoint Area's side as the one the block is first attempted to be placed on.